SamuelHoltby/ChatGPTHelpers/README.md

-# Maximizing ChatGPT's Potential with Keywords and Tips
+# Maximizing ChatGPT's Potential with Prompts and Tips
-This repository contains a comprehensive collection of keywords related to ChatGPT, a state-of-the-art language model developed by OpenAI.
-The keywords in this repository have been carefully curated to provide a useful resource for anyone interested in using ChatGPT for various NLP tasks.
+This repository features an extensive assortment of prompts associated with ChatGPT, an advanced language model created by OpenAI.
+The prompts within this repository have been meticulously selected to offer a beneficial resource for those interested in employing ChatGPT for a range of NLP tasks.

-Whether you're a researcher, a developer, or just someone looking to learn more about this cutting-edge technology, you'll find valuable information in this repository.
-So take a look around, and start exploring the exciting world of ChatGPT!
+Regardless if you are a researcher, a developer, or simply an individual eager to discover more about this innovative technology, this repository contains invaluable insights.
+So, delve in, and begin your journey into the fascinating realm of ChatGPT!

 ## Meta questioning
 Meta-questioning involves posing questions about the questions or answers themselves, which can enhance the effectiveness of your interactions with AI like ChatGPT.
 This technique allows for a deeper understanding of the AI's thought processes and potential limitations.
 After receiving a satisfactory response from ChatGPT, use the following prompt to explore meta-questioning: